diffstack/diffstack.github.io/docs/_posts/2024-12-21-ost
2024-12-21-traditional-devops.md

 As a part of automation, there are feedback loops in each iteration of automation that help get the stakeholders' feedback and evaluate the system.
 Since there is iteration and feedback involved in a very early stage, the changes are easy to adapt and address.

-There are architects and subject matter experts who have expertise in a single technology.
-This helps in handling all the issues in the system providing learning opportunities by doing.

 DevOps as a culture gives opportunities to innovate and explore different tools &  technologies in comparison to siloed roles in traditional software development.